olab-io/IoT-Workshop-2015/Notes.md

 ## A manual web server using AT commands

+This short guide shows how we can manually serve a simple web page without programming anything, by simply issuing AT commands.

+First, we need to join an existing network.
+These chips can act as a WiFi base station, but we'll connect to an existing network for this example.

 `AT+CWLAP`  -- scans and lists all access points
 `AT+CWJAP="SAIC-Guest","password"` -- connects to a specific access point, in this case the SAIC network.
 Replace password with the one we share in the workshop (let's not broadcast this publicly)